sevidmusic/Roady/README.md

  - The Name of the Module the Route is configured for.

- - The relationship between a collection of Names that correspond to the Names of the Requests that a Route should be served in response to.
+ - A collection of Names that correspond to the Names of the Requests that a Route should be served in response to.

  - A collection of Named Positions that correspond to the Named Positions provided by Roady's UI which are used to structure